fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 ### Exercise 11.19

 We have set up a Slack channel <i>fullstackopengroup.slack.com</i> for testing a messaging integration.
 Join the channel by clicking [here](https://join.slack.com/t/fullstackopengroup/shared_invite/zt-jy0669dd-41WHtYNO6WwBujp4djgJTA).
-Unfortunately you need an email address for registration.
+Unfortunately, you need an email address for registration.
 If are not willing to use your own, you can very well use a temporal email for the purposes.
 There are lots of options such as <https://tempmail.ninja/>.

 Note that you need the Slack webhook URL for doing this exercise.
 If you do not have it yet, ask it by email matti.luukkainen@helsinki.fi or in course [Telegram](https://t.me/fullstackcourse), ping @mluukkai